thedude0606/manusoptions/PROGRESS.md

 ## Known Issues/Challenges
 - Need to ensure the dashboard correctly displays all timeframes in a single table
 - Performance optimization for multi-timeframe calculations may be needed
+- Resolved: Options chain tab was failing due to incorrect API method name

 ## Next Steps
 1. Validate that the dashboard correctly displays all technical indicator timeframes
+2. Verify that the options chain tab now works correctly with the API method fix
-2. Create tests to validate the changes
+3. Create tests to validate the changes
-3. Optimize performance for multi-timeframe calculations if needed
+4. Optimize performance for multi-timeframe calculations if needed
-4. Update documentation to reflect the new functionality
+5. Continue updating documentation to reflect the new functionality